 Sorrisniva Igloo Hotel – Every winter, an entire hotel is built in Alta using only ice and snow.
 You CAN stay overnight here, though I also think a visit to see the various rooms and ice sculptures is probably enough for most people.
 (If you're interested in staying, though, you can book a room here.)

-Must-dos in Alta
+Things to do in Alta

 And what about all those outdoor activities?
 Here are the must-dos in Alta: